-Furthermore as part of the risk management framework all business areas are required to maintain an Objectives, Risks and Control Assessment (ORCA).
-Documented within the ORCA are the business area's objectives, assessment of inherent risk and residual risk where specific controls have been identified and evaluated.
-The ORCA is used by management to document the effective management of both risks and controls within their business areas.
+Furthermore as part of the risk management framework all business areas are required to maintain functional risk registers.
+These documents include an assessment of the key risks faced by each functional area and an evaluation of the controls in place to ensure that risks are managed within risk appetite.
+The functional risk registers are used by management to document the effective management of both risks and controls within their business areas.